audit-labs-audits/tn-contracts/node/src/verifier-instructions.md

 Running a verifier on Axelar Network constitutes running an instance of tofnd and of ampd in tandem.
 These services perform Axelar GMP message verification and sign transactions representing votes which are submitted to Axelar Network as part of Telcoin-Network's bridging flow.

-### Note: These instructions center around running a TN Verifier for testing on devnet and testnet by the Telcoin Network team.
+### Note: This document's instructions detail the process to run a TN Verifier for testing on devnet and testnet by the Telcoin Network team.
 For mainnet, Axelar Network already has an existing set of verifiers who will run verifiers alongside a TN NVV client.
+Thus this document is not relevant to mainnet deployment

 ## Running a TOFND instance